mist64/cbmbus_doc/3 Commodore DOS.md

 For `SEQ`, `PRG` and `USR`, the following modes are possible:

 * `R` (read): Reading from the channel will return the file contents sequentially.
 The file pointer starts at the beginning of the file.
-When all files have been read, the unit signals this with an `EOI` condition.
+When all bytes have been read, the unit signals this with an `EOI` condition.
-* `M`: (recovery read): This mode is a recovery feature that allows reading files that are marked as inconsistent (i.e. written to but never closed) in the filesystem's metadata.
+* `M`: (recovery read): This mode is a recovery feature that allows reading a file that is marked as inconsistent (i.e. written to but never closed) in the filesystem's metadata.
 Normal read mode would refuse to open it.
 * `W` (write): The file will be created (if it doesn't exist or the "`@`" modifier has been specified), and writing to the channel will write the bytes into the file.
 The file has to be closed for it to be consistent.
 Creating a file and closing it without writing anything will result in a file that contains a single `CR` character[^93].
 * `A` (append): Same as writing, but the file has to exist and the file pointer starts at the end of the file.